Why Is There The Pressure To Always Be Productive?

 Mental Health Support

 If the current state of the world and the pressure to be productive is affecting your mental health, therapy may be an effective solution.
 BetterHelp can provide virtual mental health support from thousands of licensed therapists.
-They’ve established software offering online therapy accessible on any device (with an internet connection) and have financial aid programs available.
-BetterHelp is also committed to breaking the stigma that surrounds mental health by creating a dominant voice in the space, normalizing the need for mental health support, and making it affordable and accessible for everyone.
 Read below for some reviews of BetterHelp therapists, from people experiencing similar issues.

 “I've been working with Krista for just a few weeks and she has helped me in areas including anxiety, perfectionism, workaholism and co-dependency.
 She's been very supportive in providing resources and strategies for building a strong and healthy relationship with myself.”